harrycresswell/hc/content/page/design-consulting.md

 ### Marketing: Landing page and mailing list

-If you have a product or even just an idea for one, then it's time to get it out in the real world and collect some data.
-This is the a great, low risk way of finding out if your product has potential.
+If you have a product or an idea for one, then it's time to show the world and collect some data.
+This is the first step in building an audience and measuring interest.

-I'll design and build **a simple one page landing page** and set you up with **a mailing list**, so you can collect emails and start building your client leads.
+I'll design and build **a simple one page landing page** and set you up with **a mailing list**, so you can collect emails.
+You'll be all set to follow up new leads and start converting customers.

-Remember those old *'coming soon'* pages, sort of like that but super charged with function and filled with purpose.

 ### Bespoke: Design & code

-Do you need **a bespoke Wordpress site** (that's your very own unique theme built from scratch) or perhaps **a way to sell your products online** (using Shopify)?
+Do you need **a bespoke Wordpress site** (that's your very own unique theme built from scratch) or perhaps **a way to sell your products online**?
 Maybe you just need something simple like **a static site**.

-Whatever it may be, if you want full control of your website and it's user experience, then I can design and build a full website experience for you and your audience.
+Whatever it may be, if you want full control of your website and your user experience, then I can design and build a full website experience for you and your audience.

 <div class="c-button-wrap">
   <a href="/contact"><span class="c-button c-button--primary">Let's work together</span></a>
 </div>

-_Note: These are just a few of the ways I have successfully worked with some of my clients.
+_Note: These are just a few of the ways I have successfully worked with some of my clients – to build their vision and produce results.
 If your needs don't quite fit within one of these areas no problem.
 Hit the button above to get a copy of my "Getting Started" PDF.
 This will help you work out if I'm really the right person for the job!_